-6.1.
-Appendix A provides data on the performance of the Phase A contracts for the reporting period 1st April 2018 to the 30th June 2018.
+- 6.1.
+Appendix A provides data on the performance of the Phase A contracts for the reporting period 1st April 2018 to the 31st September 2018. - 6.2.
+Appendix B provides a summary of the recent Joint Waste Committee meeting with the Environment Agency.